nrmn2492/redis_memory_check/README.md

 This script connects to a Redis instance and checks memory usage based on the `used_memory_rss` or `used_memory` versus the configured `maxmemory`.
 It calculates percentage usage and exits with status **OK**, **WARN**, or **CRITICAL** accordingly.

+This script is suitable for use with monitoring systems such as **Nagios** or **Icinga**, where standard plugin output and exit codes are required.

 ## Features

 - Connects to a Redis server and fetches memory metrics